“I help musicians FEEL better and PLAY better!”

 Jennifer has performed as a violin soloist in some of the most prestigious concert halls and with orchestras from around the world, including several appearances in Carnegie Hall.
 An international prize-winner, she has been the Concertmaster of multiple ensembles and has been featured in TIME Magazine.

-Jennifer teaches AT in the United States and Japan, and has founded two professional associations for Alexander Technique teachers in Ohio.
+Jennifer teaches AT in Cincinnati and online, and gives workshops around the world.
+She has founded two professional associations for Alexander Technique teachers in Ohio.
 In 2009, she designed and implemented a successful research study for surgeons using AT at Cincinnati Children’s Hospital and Medical Center which resulted in a prize-winning paper presented at the American Academy of Pediatrics and published by the Journal of Urology.

 You can read Jennifer’s personal story below.